 Answer:

 Inspiration is the process of breathing in oxygen-rich air.
 The lungs' volume increases during inspiration as a result of the diaphragm being flat and the ribs being drawn higher and outward.
-To control inspiratory volume and respiratory rate, the pneumatic centre, which is situated in the upper pons, sends inhibitory impulses to the inspiratory centre, stopping inspiration.
+To control inspiratory volume and respiratory rate, the pneumotaxic centre, which is situated in the upper pons, sends inhibitory impulses to the inspiratory centre, stopping inspiration.
 The fine-tuning of respiration most certainly involves this region.

-Hence, the correct answer is Option (2), Pneumotaxic centre.
+Hence, the correct answer is option (2), Pneumotaxic centre.

 Option 1.
 High pCO2